Webinar | October.16.2019 | 11:30am - 1:00pm (Eastern Daylight Time)Webinar - Recording Available

 Before joining Orrick, Yumiko was an associate at Tanabe & Partners and advised clients in corporate transactions and employment law as well as represented clients in civil and family cases.
 Also, she has experience serving as an outside auditor for Japanese corporations.
 Prior to practicing law, she worked at Mitsubishi Corporation for seven years.
 While there, she was involved in LNG projects and other global business.

-Nadège Owen is an employment lawyer in Orrick’s Paris office.
+Nadège Owen is an employment Partner in Orrick’s Paris office.

 Nadège advises French and international companies on all employment law matters with a recognized experience on employment law aspects of corporate transactions.
 She regularly deals with employment law related issues arising in the context of restructurings (in particular social plans), mergers and acquisitions as well as more generally on all employment law aspects for domestic and international clients, regarding day to day issues, executive severance and relations with employee representatives and trade unions.